department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper application for additional disability compensation for a child or spouse, and I’m still waiting for a decision?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper form for additional disability compensation for a child or spouse, and I’m still waiting for a decision?</button>
 <div id="questions-apply-paper" class="usa-accordion-content">

-Apply again online.
-We’ll still review your paper application.
-If we award you additional disability compensation, we’ll pay you back pay from the date we received your paper application.
+File your claim again online.
+We’ll still review your paper form.
+If we award you additional disability compensation, we’ll pay you back pay from the date we received your paper form.

 </div>
 </li>